-- exact loading position on board the aircraft; - the Air Waybill number (when issued); - the proper shipping name, supplemented with the technical name(s) where appropriate and UN or ID number; - the class or division and subsidiary risk(s) corresponding to the label(s) applied and for Class 1, the compatibility group; - the packing group; - for non-radioactive material, the number of packages, the net quantity or gross weight, if applicable, of each package except for UN1845: carbon dioxide, solid (dry ice) where only the UN number, proper shipping name, class, total quantity in each hold on the aircraft and the airport of unloading need to be shown; - for radioactive material, the number and category of packages, overpacks or freight containers and the transport index and dimensions for each, if applicable; - whether the package is restricted to cargo aircraft only; - the airport at which the package(s) is to be unloaded; - where applicable, an indication the dangerous goods are being carried under a state exemption; - an indication that aircraft loading personnel observed no evidence of damage to / or leakage from packages or leakage ULDs, loaded onto the aircraft. - For UN 3480 (Lithium ion batteries) and UN 3090 (lithium metal batteries), only the UN number, proper shipping name, class, total quantity at each loading location, and whether the package must be carried on a cargo only aircraft need be provided.
+- the date of the flight - exact loading position on board the aircraft; - the Air Waybill number (when issued); - the proper shipping name, supplemented with the technical name(s) where appropriate and UN or ID number; - the class or division and subsidiary risk(s) corresponding to the label(s) applied and for Class 1, the compatibility group; - the packing group; - for non-radioactive material, the number of packages, the net quantity or gross weight, if applicable, of each package except for UN1845: carbon dioxide, solid (dry ice) where only the UN number, proper shipping name, class, total quantity in each hold on the aircraft and the airport of unloading need to be shown; - for radioactive material, the number and category of packages, overpacks or freight containers and the transport index and dimensions for each, if applicable; - whether the package is restricted to cargo aircraft only; - the airport at which the package(s) is to be unloaded; - where applicable, an indication the dangerous goods are being carried under a state exemption; - an indication from the person responsible for loading the aircraft, that there was no evidence of any damage / or leakage from packages or leakage ULDs, loaded onto the aircraft.

+- For UN 3480 (Lithium ion batteries) and UN 3090 (lithium metal batteries), only the UN number, proper shipping name, class, total quantity at each loading location, and whether the package must be carried on a cargo only aircraft need be provided.
 UN 3480 (Lithium ion batteries) and UN 3090 (Lithium metal batteries) carried under a State exemption must meet all of the requirements.